Home | Old Testament Studies | Amos Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: THE BIBLE (its uniqueness and inspiration)

 3:8a This is the climactic truth of the entire series of questions.
 It refers to the very beginning of the prophecy (cf. Amos 1:2)!
-God is actively involved in human affairs.
+YHWH is actively involved in human affairs.
 He has chosen Israel for a purpose (universal knowledge and redemption), but they have violated His purposes, therefore, judgment is His act of mercy for the purpose of restoring them to covenantal purity and purpose (cf. Amos 9:7-15).

 One theological question of Amos is who will be judged?

-The house of David will be restored (cf. Amos 9:11), which implies that covenant purpose continues!
+The house of David will be restored (cf. Amos 9:11,13-15), which implies that covenant purpose continues!

 SPECIAL TOPIC: WHY DO OT COVENANT PROMISES SEEM SO DIFFERENT FROM NT COVENANT PROMISES?

-3:8b This is a personal insight from Amos.
+3:8b "The Lord God has spoken!
+Who can but prophesy?"
 This famous phrase describes what all humans feel when they have been called by God to speak for Him.
-Isaiah cried out, "Woe is me, for I am ruined" (cf. Isa.
-6:5).
-Jeremiah called it a fire in his bones (cf. Jer.
-20:9).

 NASB (UPDATED) TEXT: AMOS 3:9-10